Ramón Diokno: Later life and legacy

 Diokno married Martha Fello and had six children.
 After her death, he married a Filipino-American of English descent named Leonor Wright, and they had eight children.
 Diokno frequently only spoke Spanish and banned English at home, forcing his son José to learn from a tutor.
 Diokno insisted many of his sons take up the study of law.
 His son eventually topped the bar exam in 1944 and defended him in many cases against the abuses of the government.
 Diokno was appointed to the Supreme Court but succumbed to a heart attack a month later in 1954 during a Supreme Court trip to Baguio.
-His wake was on April 25, 1954 and was buried in his requested hometown of Taal, Batangas.
+His wake was on April 25, 1954, and was buried in his requested hometown of Taal, Batangas.
 Ramón Diokno Highway in Lemery, Batangas is named after him.

 Personal life and descendants

 Diokno met his first wife Martha Fello and had over ten children.
-After her passing, he married Leonor Garcia Wright from Pandacan.
+After her death, he married Leonor Garcia Wright from Pandacan.
 His son is former Senator José Wright Diokno, the father of human rights and founder of the largest human rights firm called the Free Legal Assistance Group (FLAG).
 Diokno is the grandfather of Atty.
 Jose Manuel Tadeo I. "Chel" Diokno, the founding dean of the De La Salle University (DLSU) Tañada-Diokno School of Law.
 Diokno raised his children to speak Spanish at home, out of nationalism and wariness of the Americans, yet educated them with private English tutors and sent them to prestigious American-run schools such as DLSU near Ermita, where they resided.
 José described his father as calm, one with silent humor, religious and devout, and wise.
 Diokno moved his residence to 125 Aguado St., San Miguel, Manila, which was closer to Malacañang Palace, upon becoming senator.